The translation of this document is outdated.

 18) information regarding death of the person;

-out-of-family care or custody or discontinuing or removing, or
+20) information regarding the establishment or termination of out-of-family care or trusteeship or discontinuing or removing, or renewing custody rights;

 22) information regarding a childcare institution;